Sunny Valley in Josephine County, Oregon — The American West (Northwest)

 Erected by Josephine County Public Works and Josephine County Historical Society.

 Other nearby markers.
-The Applegate Trail (here, next to this marker); Applegate Trail - Grave Creek (within shouting distance of this marker); a different marker also named The Applegate Trail (about 800 feet away, measured in a direct line); "Grave Creek" (about 800 feet away); Golden (approx. 3.9 miles away); GOLD! (approx. 4 miles away); Wolf Creek Tavern (approx. 4.2 miles away); Febble, Hungry, and Haggard (approx. 4.2 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+The Applegate Trail (here, next to this marker); Applegate Trail - Grave Creek (within shouting distance of this marker); a different marker also named The Applegate Trail (about 800 feet away, measured in a direct line); "Grave Creek" (about 800 feet away); Golden (approx. 3.9 miles away); GOLD! (approx. 4 miles away); Wolf Creek Tavern (approx. 4.2 miles away); Feeble, Hungry, and Haggard (approx. 4.2 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 9, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 568 times since then.
+It was originally submitted on February 9, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 704 times since then and 51 times this year.
 Photos: 1, 2, 3. submitted on February 9, 2013, by Don Morfe of Baltimore, Maryland. • Syd Whittle was the editor who published this page.